 How to apply

 If you are a student in the boroughs of Richmond upon Thames and Kingston upon Thames, Hounslow, Hackney or Tower Hamlets please check with your work experience coordinator as some schools may have arrangements in place for contacting us.

 We also have contacts with the National Autistic Society, and we actively welcome applications from students with autism.

 If you are an interested in a placement opportunity and would like to know more, please email us.

-Placements for 2018 have now all been filled, please contact us after 1 September 2018 to apply for a place in 2019.
+Placements for 2019 have now all been filled.
+Please contact us after 1 September 2019 to apply for a place for 2020.